Gongzihang6/Gongzihang6/README.md

 ## 🚀 Currently Learning & Working On

-- 🤔 Exploring new frameworks and open source ideas
+* ☕ Learn Java backend development
-- 🛠️ Building personal website/blog with Mkdocs
+* 🛠️ Explore automated workflows for large models
-- 💡 Deeply study the interdisciplinary field of mathematics and programming
+* 💡 Dive deep into the intersection of mathematics and programming

 ## 📫 Connect with Me